-Aleksandra Pawlik is the training theme lead.
-For more information about training, please info [at] software [dot] ac [dot] uk (email us).
+Aleksandra Nenadic is the training team lead.
+For more information about training, please info [at] software [dot] ac [dot] uk (subject: Training) (email us).

-The Software Sustainability Institute is an EPSRC-approved supplier of training for the Centres for Doctoral Training (CDT).
-The training packages which we offer to the CDTs are based on the popular and well adopted Software and Data Carpentry training model and curricula.
+The Software Sustainability Institute is an EPSRC-approved supplier of training packages for the Centres for Doctoral Training (CDT).

 Talks and guided discussions

-We deliver practical talks in best practice on research software development or sustainability, spanning our many areas of expertise.
-Our guided discussions bring together researchers, professional software developers, and ourselves, to discuss and explore issues relating to research software development and sustainability.
-Researchers can discuss problems and solutions, discover new solutions and network.
-These also allow us to develop greater insight into research software development.
+We deliver talks in best practice on research software development and sustainability, spanning our many areas of expertise.
+Our guided discussions bring together researchers, research software engineers and other experts to explore issues relating to research software development and sustainability.